doingMyBest/streamlit_output_evaluation/README.md

-#Purpose
+# Purpose
 This is an app to evaluate AI outputs, specifically RAG outputs from a human-centered perspective.
 You can upload an excel spreadsheet containing prompt-output pairs and receive LLM evaluations based on our evaluation questionnaire.
-#Evaluation Questionnaire
+# Evaluation Questionnaire
-This is the evaluation quesionnaire we developed and use.
-The evaluation questionnaire can be found in our publication or in the app.
+You can find the used evaluation questionnaire in our publication, this repo and the app.
-#Citation
+# Citation
 If you use any of the contents, please use the proper reference:
 <pre> ```bibtex
 @misc{mangold2025humancenteredevaluationragoutputs,